opensorceror/minimal-mistakes/_posts/2018-09-29-consume files-sftp-with-flume.md

 On line 23, we're now specifying that our source files are GZIP compressed.
 This will cause the agent to decompress the files *on-the-fly*.
 Additionally, on line 24, we're specifying that we want to read the decompressed data line-by-line, so that each event in the channel will be one individual record in the `.csv` files within the `.gz` files.
 Finally, on line 25, we're requesting that the agent delete the files once they're fully consumed by setting the `<agent_name>.sources.sftp1.deleteOnCompletion` property to `true`.

 Setting up your ingestion process over SFTP using Flume is that simple!
-Contributions to the `flume-ftp-source` plugin, or my fork of it, are welcomed! :relaxed:
+Contributions to the `flume-ftp-source` plugin, or my fork of it, are welcome! :relaxed:

 [Get SFTP source plugin on GitHub][hgadgil-flume-ftp-source]{: .btn .btn--success .btn--large}